-The Victim Advocacy Program hosts a monthly education forum that presents topics ranging from the Criminalization of Black Girls to Consent Workshops.
+The Victim Advocacy Program hosts a monthly education forum that presents topics ranging from the Navigating the Criminal Justice System to Consent Workshops.
 Campus and community subject matter experts provide information on the topic and resources available.
 Participants are provided the opportunity to ask questions and share information.